emmett-framework/emmett/docs/templates.md

 </html>
 ```

-The dictionary returned by your functions is the *context* of the template, in which you can insert the values defined in python code.
+The dictionary returned by your functions is the *context* of the template,
+in which you can insert the values defined in python code.

-In addition, since everything you write inside `{{ }}` brackets is evaluated as normal python code you can easily generate html with conditions and cycles:
+In addition, since everything you write inside `{{ }}` brackets is evaluated as normal python code, you can easily generate HTML with conditions and cycles:

 ```html
 <div class="container">